rurounigit/Mage-Flow-mlx/README.md

 ### Automatic Model Download & Conversion

-You no longer need to run `convert_weights.py` manually.
+You do not need to run `convert_weights.py` manually.
 When you run `generate.py`, the pipeline will:

 1. Check if converted MLX weights exist locally (default: `models/microsoft_Mage-Flow-Turbo/`)
 2. If missing, automatically download the raw PyTorch weights from HuggingFace (`microsoft/Mage-Flow-Turbo`)